ahmadalli/public-notes/docs/netherlands/legally-settling-in.md

 - Bank statements of the last two years
 - Proof of your previous address

+### Visa

+If you're not coming from an EU country, you need to have a visa sponsor (usually your employer or university) to open and application for a visa for you and your family members on IND.
+It would take some time for IND to process your application, based on my experience, between ten days to a month depending on the case.

+After IND approves your application, they'll send you a letter with your visa details.
+You need to take this letter with you to the embassy of the Netherlands in your country to get your visa.
+You usually need to schedule and appointment with them for MVV visa.

+### Legalization

+If your visa sponsor is also applying for your family members on your behalf, they might need some extra information from you before they can submit the application to IND.
+Therefore you might need to schedule a legalization appointment with the embassy of the Netherlands in your country as well before your IND application is submitted.

 ## After You Arrive

 ### Phone Number